-Since the adoption of the Ordinance, the Ventura County Mobile Home Park Rent Control Program has considered a total of 709 annual ministerial rent increase applications, pursuant to Section 81005 (Annual Social Security Cost of Living Adjustment (SSCOLA) Ministerial Rent Increases) of Ordinance No. 4462.
-Currently, there are approximately 1,342 mobile home spaces in 24 mobile home parks subject to rent control in the unincorporated areas of Ventura County.
+Since the adoption of the Ordinance, the Ventura County Mobile Home Park Rent Control Program has reviewed approximately 758 annual ministerial rent increase applications, pursuant to Section 81005 (Annual Social Security Cost of Living Adjustment (SSCOLA) Ministerial Rent Increases) of Ordinance No. 4462.
+Currently, there are approximately 1,368 mobile home spaces in 241 mobile home parks subject to rent control in the unincorporated areas of Ventura County.